Ceviche9/Ceviche9/README.md

 - Currently working at <a href="https://www.letalk.com.br/">Letalk</a>.
 - Mobile development enthusiast.
 - I'm always open to discover new things.
-- I'm currently focused to improve my skills on the Javascript ecosystem.
+- I'm currently focused to improve my skills on the Typescript ecosystem.

 ---